Skip to content

 Established AI principles for federal agency use (accuracy, reliability, explainability, safety, security, accountability) and laid groundwork for subsequent federal AI governance.
 PM implication: Applies directly to federal agency projects; signals the governance principles federal procurement will reflect.

 Comprehensive order directing federal agencies on AI risk management, civil rights, workforce impacts, and international coordination.
-Directed NIST standards development, EEOC and DOJ civil rights enforcement guidance, and sector-specific agency action.
+Directed NIST standards development and EEOC and DOJ civil rights enforcement guidance.
 PM implication: Though largely rescinded in 2025 under EO 14179, this order produced agency guidance and enforcement activity that remains in effect — including EEOC guidance on algorithmic discrimination.

 The key PM implication across all three orders: unless your project involves federal contracts, federal procurement, or federal agency programs, executive orders do not directly regulate your AI project.
 They signal the direction of federal policy and influence what government customers will expect — but they are not legal requirements for private sector deployments.